rackerlabs/understack/docs/deploy-guide/external-argocd.md

 kubectl delete ns argocd
 ```

-You are now ready to deploy Understack in your external ArgoCD.
+You are now ready to deploy UnderStack in your external ArgoCD.

-## Deploying Understack in an external ArgoCD
+## Deploying UnderStack in an external ArgoCD

-If you did not have Understack already deployed with an ArgoCD in cluster
+If you did not have UnderStack already deployed with an ArgoCD in cluster
 or you followed the removal steps above, you are ready for this section.

-Firstly you must create a cluster configuration for the Understack
+Firstly you must create a cluster configuration for the UnderStack
 [App of Apps][app-of-apps] which can be done by treating your
 setup like an [extra region](./extra-regions.md).
 Once you've created
 your cluster config and loaded it into your ArgoCD then you can load the
-Understack [app-of-apps] into your ArgoCD with:
+UnderStack [app-of-apps] into your ArgoCD with:

 ```bash
 kubectl -n argocd apply -f apps/app-of-apps.yaml